yannickl88/blog-articles/drafts/inmutability-of-data.md

     }
 }
 ```
-> Note: all the ORM stuff is omitted, a full Doctrine version can be seen here.
+> Note: all the ORM stuff is omitted, a [full Doctrine version can be seen here][doctrine-example].

 Both `Contract` and `VersionedContract` have the same public API and behavior.
 Yet, one's data is immutable and the other is not.
 So what does mean for your data.
 If you would execute the following code: